FFaissole/Valuations/README.md

 - HoTT branch with IR: https://github.com/SkySkimmer/HoTT/tree/with-IR must be present on your system, built with Coq with IR
 - HoTTClasses: https://github.com/SkySkimmer/HoTTClasses

+Install the dependencies and run the following commands:

+cd Valuations
+make

 #Description of the files:

 - RoundedClosed.v: general construction of rounded up/down closed subset of a set, base of the lower and upper reals construction.